Vaccine Info

 QDENGA® (TAK-003) Dengue Vaccine Clinical Trials, Dosage, Indication, Side Effects

 Takeda GmbH's QDENGA® (TAK-003) (Dengue Tetravalent Vaccine [Live, Attenuated]) is an approved two-dose vaccine preventing dengue fever and/or Severe Dengue caused by any of the four serotypes of the dengue virus.
-QDENGA is based on dengue serotype two, which provides the genetic "backbone" for all four dengue virus serotypes.
+QDENGA is based on dengue serotype 2, which provides the genetic backbone for all four dengue virus serotypes.
 The active substance of QDENGA (ATC code: J07BX04) contains live attenuated dengue viruses, which replicate locally and elicit humoral and cellular immune responses against dengue serotypes.

 Osaka-based Takeda Pharmaceutical Company Limited (TSE: 4502, NYSE: TAK) is a global, values-based, R&D-driven biopharmaceutical leader headquartered in Japan, committed to discovering and delivering life-transforming treatments, guided by our commitment to patients, our people, and the planet in approximately 80 countries and regions.
 For more information about QDENGA (TAK-003), visit www.TakedaVaccines.com.
 QDENGA - Trademark Details: 2019-06-04.
-QDENGA's FY2024 Q1 Revenue was JPY 9.5B (+1,099% growth).
-In FY 2023, QDENGA produced 8% of Takeda's revenues.

 Qdenga (TAK-003) Vaccine Efficacy